Integration of front, and front and rear tweeters to a dipole

 specified in the simulation.
 The result indicates that if we are to have a front and rear tweeter we must

-response above the useful range.
-This can be accomplished in much the same way we design a baffle
+above the useful range.
+This can be accomplished in much the same way we design a baffle and select

-and select the tweeter position for a conventional speaker.
-After all, the dipole behavior is just a variant of
+the tweeter position for a conventional speaker.
+After all, the dipole behavior is just a variant of the baffle

-the baffle diffraction problem.
-This suggests that we can obtain smooth on axis response at high
+diffraction problem.
+This suggests that we can obtain smooth on axis response at high frequency by

 Assuming that we do this then the most likely response for the dipole tweeter would be something as